yeshvanth-m/Wireless-Audio-Transmission-using-Li-Fi/README.md

 This SCPI command is used to set the frequency of the fast analog output channel: rp_s.tx_txt('SOUR1:FREQ:FIX ' + str(f)) Where f is desired frequency to be outputted.

+To know more about interfacing Red Pitaya with Python, follow this link: https://www.youtube.com/watch?v=5vXjdO9vmiY

 ### Playing tones

 To play the keyboard notes, we need to know the frequency of each note.